Amalfi-Festival/amalfi-festival-org/faq.md

 : We do recommend you try to leave electrical appliances at home.
 The hotel rooms are all equipped with hair-dryers.
 The hotel has strict regulations about using irons in the rooms due to fire hazards.
 If you find it necessary to bring something, you will need a transformer for European current as well as an adaptor plug to fit into the wall outlet (adaptors can also be found locally in hardware stores).

 What kind of internet service is there in the town?
-: The hotel is equipped with wireless service if you have a la top or i-pad..
-There is also an internet café within walking distance and several other cafes where wireless is available (also an on-site computer).
+: The hotel is equipped with wireless service if you have a laptop or i-pad.

 What kind of laundry facilities are there?
 : Try to bring enough clothes with you to not waste much time on laundry.
 Many people do handwash in their sinks.
-The hotel has a laundry service but it is extremely expensive.
-There are also “lavanderias” in town where they will wash individual items but it can take several days.
-There are no Laundromats.
+There are two laundromats in close proximity.

 How do I exchange money?
 : The easiest way to have access to money is by using an ATM machine locally (called a Bancomat) with your credit card.
-You may also bring travelers checks which can be exchanged at the front desk in the hotel or in a local bank.
 Be sure to check about fees associated with your credit card for international transactions.

 ## What to Bring